-A reference to the September 1939 invasion of Poland by Nazi Germany, an event most consider the opening salvo in World War II.
+Nazi Germany invaded Poland in September 1939, an event most consider the opening salvo in World War II.
 In Germany, this was reported as a defensive action after Polish forces attacked a German radio station (the Gleiwitz incident).
-In fact, the Polish forces were Germans in disguise, meant to provide a pretext for invasion.
+In fact, the Polish forces were Germans in disguise; it was a false flag operation meant to provide a pretext for invasion.

 Stuckey’s is a chain of roadside restaurants/souvenir shops founded in 1937.
 At one time they littered America’s highways.
 There aren’t as many of them now, but you can still buy their famous Pecan Logs at the occasional Stuckey’s, mostly in the South and Southeast.

 There’s a Bowling Green in Kentucky, Ohio, Missouri, and Virginia, but not in Tennessee, although Tennessee does have a Bowling Green Cemetery.
 It looks like a pleasant place to be dead.
 See above note on "Meanwhile ..."

 “Dead end.
 Dead end.”
 [Sung, to the tune of The Pink Panther theme.] –Dead end, dead end, dead end, dead end, dead ennnnnd.
 Sorry.

 “The Pink Panther Theme” was written by Henry Mancini for the 1963 film The Pink Panther and nominated for an Academy Award.
 The instrumental was also used as the theme song for the long-running Pink Panther cartoon series in the 1960s and ‘70s.